Making sense of ‘x’ - building multiplication fluency in LKS2

 5. Impact assessment of six children using the HfL Multiplication fluency check and submit data

-6. Advisers diagnosing gaps and barriers for children as well as impact assessed at the beginning and end of the project
+6. Advisers diagnosis of gaps and barriers for children as well as impact assessed at the beginning and end of the project

 Schools for the pilot project are being selected by application; and expressions of interest for this innovative project can be registered by completing the online Expressions of Interest form